-North Korea claims Otto Warmbier released on humanitarian grounds
+Ex-North Korea detainee Otto Warmbier has 'severe neurological injury'

 Warmbier was freed earlier this week after being jailed for more than 17 months.

-He was found guilty of committing a "hostile act" against North Korea in March 2016 and sentenced to 15 years hard labor.
+He was found guilty of committing a "hostile act" against North Korea in March 2016 and sentenced to 15 years of hard labor.

 That was the last time Warmbier was seen publicly -- and about the same time he fell into a coma, his parents say they were told.
 A source close to the family said Warmbier contracted botulism last year.

-"Otto is not in great shape right now," Fred Warmbier, Otto's Father, told Fox News in an interview Wednesday.
+"Otto is not in great shape right now," Fred Warmbier, Otto's father, told Fox News in an interview Wednesday.
 "Otto has been terrorized and brutalized for 18 months by a pariah regime in North Korea."

 Fred and Cindy Warmbier said in a statement they learned of their son's condition a week before his release.
 They plan to hold a news conference Thursday morning in their home state of Ohio.